Am I Eligible for a Study Abroad Loan?

 To be eligible for Direct Loan Program funds, you must be enrolled at least half-time, maintain satisfactory academic progress in college or career school, as well as:

 If you find that federal aid is not enough to cover your educational expenses, you and your parents might consider applying for private student loans.
-Students are generally advised to pursue this route only after exhausting all other options.
+Students are generally advised to pursue this route only after exhausting all

 Specific eligibility requirements vary from loan to loan, but most study abroad loans require that students: